BIOSCI-107-78745 - CELLULAR AND MOLECULAR BIOLOGY - Julie Nguyen

 What to Expect:

-• This course is for science majors.
-In order to do well in all student learning objectives (SLO), you are required to read all assigned assignment BEFORE you log in to our lecture and lab online-course via Canvas ConferZoom.
+- This course is for science majors.
+In order to do well in all student learning objectives (SLO) for Lecture and Lab, students are required to read all assigned assignment as indicated on syllabus and Canvas.
+In addition, students must be present on-ground to perform lab activity every Wednesday of each week.

 Types of Assessments